-Knitting with Dog Hair (Chiengora)
+Knitting With Dog Hair (Chiengora).

 However, knitting with dog hair is gaining in popularity, not least because it is warm, plush and water-resistant.
 If you have certain breeds of dog, there is also a very good ongoing supply of dog hair.

-Chein’ is the French word for dog and ‘gora’ is from the word ‘angora’, meaning the soft fur of the rabbit.
+Chiengora is the name given to the yarn spun from dog hair.
+‘Chien’ is the French word for dog and ‘gora’ is from the word ‘angora’, meaning the soft fur of the rabbit.
+It has a much softer feel to it than wool, or cotton, and it’s eighty per cent warmer than sheep’s wool.

 People have been knitting with dog hair for many centuries – as far back as prehistoric Scandinavia.
 Before the introduction of sheep by the Spaniards, dog yarn was widely used on the North American Continent.

 According to enthusiasts who knit with yarn made from dogs there are several suitable breeds from which to take fur.
 Huskies, malamutes, collies, Labrador retrievers and Newfoundland’s are all favoured.
-However, fur from any dog that moults a soft undercoat can be suitable for creating yarn.
+However, fur from any dog that moults a soft undercoat, can be suitable for creating yarn.

 What about the doggy odour?